Letter from the NASA ESDS Program Executive

 - Furthering Open Science, Equity, and Environmental Justice

 Throughout FY22, ESDS continued its support for open science and contributed significantly to agency-wide efforts to broaden the use of NASA data to support environmental justice initiatives.
-ESDS will remain at the forefront of these efforts throughout 2023—the Year of Open Science.
+ESDS will remain at the forefront of these efforts throughout 2023—A Year of Open Science.

 ESDS defines open science as a collaborative culture enabled by technology that empowers the open sharing of data, information, and knowledge within the scientific community and the wider public to accelerate scientific research and understanding.
 The open, unrestricted provision of NASA Earth science data, tools, and services is also a key element for furthering environmental justice.
 Environmental justice refers to the fair treatment and meaningful involvement of all people, regardless of race, color, national origin, or income, in the development, implementation, and enforcement of environmental laws, regulations, and policies.